ShrimpAndBits/gritcoin/README.md

 # What you say?

-Gritcoin is the world's first, only, and best gin-based grain-themed currency.
+Gritcoin is the world's first, only, and best git-based, grain-themed currency.

 # Where do Gritcoin come from?

-Coins are created through a patent-pending process called Milling^tm.
-It's nature is as mysterious and strange as it is wonderful and erotic.
+Coins are created through a patent-pending process called Milling.
+Its nature is as mysterious and strange as it is wonderful and erotic.

 # THE COB #